devbridge/Styleguide/README.md

 npm install devbridge-styleguide -g
 ```

-After this is done you can generate your configuration file running `devbridge-styleguide generate-config` in your project root directory.
+After this is done you can generate your configuration file running `styleguide generate-config` in your project root directory.

 Firstly, you'll need to supply your snippet categories delimited by comma, for example:
 ```